Donearm/Scientia/content/writing/Technical_Writing.md

   variable and so on

 An useful AsciiDoc template is available on [arc42 Github](https://github.com/arc42/arc42-template/tree/master).

+### Writing a good tutorial

+A tutorial is a lesson.
+It is not "do A then B", mechanically, but should teach the reader how to do A and B by themselves.
+A tutorial must be:

+* **Meaningful** - readers should get a sense of accomplishment
+* **Successful** - readers should be able to complete the tutorial
+* **Logical** - the path readers follow throough the tutorial needs to make sense
+* **Usefully complete** - readers must encounter all the actions, concepts, and tools they need to become familiar with

+Do not tell readers what they will learn.
+Tell them what **we** we'll do and encounter.
+Assume they will learn themselves, you are not going to teach them, only showing.

+Make sure that every step of the tutorial can produce visible results.
+Make these results be as early as possible in the tutorial, to give readers a sense of accomplishment.

+Prepare users for possible consequences of their actions.
+Inform them if a command will produce a long output, or if it will take a longer than possibly expected time to run.
+Also don't ignore lack of consequences, as in a message that should but did not appear, or a status that readers should reach but may not.
+Constantly inform readers of these possible situations.

+Similarly, inform also readers of things that they should notice.
+A command prompt changes, or a new window opens etc.

+Minimize explanations that are not strictly necessary to understand the tutorial.
+Do not explain choices made in detail, just inform the readers that we will be using program x or go with option y because of convenience/brevity/speed/whatever, and move on.
+There are other places where a detailed discussion of these choices may be done but they are not in the tutorial.

+Similarly, ignore options and alternatives.
+Your tutorial should remain focused on the minimal steps necessary to reach the conclusion, not in all the possible ones that could lead to it.
+Take a path, and follow it, and only it.

+Most of the above suggestions are extrapolated from [Diataxis](https://diataxis.fr/tutorials/), and adapted by me for my own understanding.

 ### Tackling a new technical writing project